 We’ve got a big need for big trucks.
-Amazon offers a wide selection of work for dry vans, reefers, box trucks, and more.
+Amazon offers a wide selection of loads for dry vans, reefers, box trucks, and more.
 With the right size and type of equipment, Relay carriers can haul the Amazon smile behind it.

-What freight truck types do I need?
+What freight truck types do I need for Relay?

 Tractor:

-• Day cab: If you’re a fan of frequent or fuel-efficient trips, we have plenty of short-distance loads for heavy-duty day cabs.
+- Day cab: If you’re a fan of frequent or fuel-efficient trips, we have plenty of short-distance loads for heavy-duty day cabs.

-• Sleeper cab: Love a long haul?
+- Sleeper cab: Love a long haul?
 We have work that can take you all over the country.

-• 26' and 16’ box truck: Our freight calls for dock height box trucks (aka straight truck).
+- 26' and 16’ box truck: Our freight calls for dock height box trucks (aka straight truck).
 For quick loading and unloading, we also require box trucks to have a functional tuck under the lift gate.
 Cargo vans cannot be used for loads on Amazon Relay.

 Trailers:

-• 48’ trailer: If you got into the industry to travel cross-country, Amazon has just the routes for your big rig.
+- 48’ trailer: If you got into the industry to travel cross-country, Amazon has just the routes for your big rig.

-• 53’ dry van: Dry van tends to be the easiest type of trucking because drivers often don’t have to unload.
+- 53’ dry van: Dry van tends to be the easiest type of trucking because drivers often don’t have to unload.
 With Relay, it’s easy to book, too.

 How many trucks do I need to work for Amazon?